-There will be a final project in this course which accounts for 20% of the overall course grade and which will be completed during the last month of the course, after both of the major programming assignments have wrapped up.
-In particular, students will work in groups to create a 2D video game using shaders.
+There will be a final project in this course which accounts for 10% of the overall course grade and which will be completed during the last month of the course, after both of the major programming assignments have wrapped up.
+In particular, students will work in groups of size 1 to 3 to create a video game.
 The video game must have the following components:

 - The game must use geometry in some way

-- The game must have a at least one interesting graphical effect using shaders.
-Please visit shadertoy.com for inspiration.
+- The game must have a at least one interesting graphical effect.

 - The game must contain real-time user interaction

 - The game must contain some basic physics or collision checks (using an engine is fine for this)

 - The game must contain at least one procedurally generated element

 - The game must not be an exact clone of some other game out there.
 I don't want to see your version of Tetris!
 Rather, I want to encourage creativity and see if you can come up with your own concept.
 I will give some ideas in class that I've had in the past but have never had a chance to do myself.